andrewross4224/Password-Generator/README.md

 ## Credits

-A genX tutor assisted me in the randomization code on line 43 in the javascript file
+A EdX tutor assisted me in the randomization code on line 43 in the javascript file

 ## License